nahidulhasan/git-flow-example/README.md

 -   Release branch is created from develop
 -   When the release branch is done it is merged into develop and master
 -   If an issue in master is detected a hotfix branch is created from master
--   Once the hotfix is complete it is merged to both develop and master
+-   When the hotfix is complete it is merged to both develop and master